 If you are an adult, Dr. Johnston probably will use local anesthesia with a sedative.
 A child will likely receive general anesthesia (be put to sleep) to ensure that he or she cannot move around during the operation.

-Dress comfortably, and wear a collar-less shirt that you do not have to pull over your head.
+The day of your procedure, dress comfortably, and wear a collar-less shirt that you do not have to pull over your head.

 How long is the recovery from Otoplasty?

 You should plan to stay home at least one week after the surgery.
 Children should stay home from school for at least one week.
+During recovery, it is advised that you keep your head elevated, and avoid resting directly on the operated ear.

 Your head will be bandaged before you are sent home.
 You will probably wear it for three days, and Dr. Johnston may provide you with a headband-type dressing, which you may have to wear for up to three weeks to promote proper healing.